villekf/OMEGA-doc/docs/source/algorithms.rst

 | Type 5: N/A
 | Type 6: Weighted TV.
 Does not support anatomical weighting.
 Based on: https://doi.org/10.1088/0031-9155/57/23/7923

-Since this applies to the "gradient"-based TV, the smooting term can be adjusted (``options.TVsmoothing``).
+Since this applies to the "gradient"-based TV, the smoothing term can be adjusted (``options.TVsmoothing``).
 This smoothing term should not be zero as it prevents division by zero.
 Larger values lead to smoother images.

 Anatomical weighting can be enabled with ``options.TV_use_anatomical``.
 Reference image can be either a mat-file or a variable.
 In the former case, input the name and path to ``options.TV_reference_image``, otherwise the variable.
 If a mat-file is used, the reference image should be the only variable.